 WHO Global Centre for Traditional Medicine

-Will promote collaborative efforts in research, regulation, & trade and connect the global value chain leading to improved ease of business & governance
+This would promote collaborative efforts in research, regulation, & trade and connect the global value chain leading to improved ease of business & governance.

 Policy support & Incentives

-100% FDI allowed in Greenfield & Brownfield projects, Ayush Visa, Ayush Parks & Ayush Mark to improve EoDB are being undertaken
+100% FDI is allowed in Greenfield & Brownfield projects, Ayush Visa, Ayush Parks & Ayush Mark to improve EoDB are being undertaken.

 Rise in Medical Value Travel

-Due to the relatively low cost of medical care in India, is expected to grow at a CAGR of 21.1% from 2020 to 2027, reaching a valuation of $6 bn
+Due to the relatively low cost of medical care in India, Indian Medical Value Travel market size is expected to grow to $13 Bn by 2026 from present value of $5-6 Bn.

 GIS - based map displaying available infrastructure for setting up business operations in the state.